chiyadev/ChiyaFlake/README.md

 ### Usage

-Static generator class `Snowflake` uses an instance of `SnowflakeInstance` bound to the calling thread, with generator ID configured using cryptographically secure RNG.
+Static generator class `Snowflake` uses an instance of `SnowflakeInstance` bound to the calling thread, with generator ID configured using the calling thread's ID.

 ```csharp
 using ChiyaFlake;